 Throughout the past 13 years, Living Lakes Canada has chaired both the Kootenay Lake Partnership and the East Kootenay Integrated Lake Management Partnership.
 You can access the lake reports for all the above-listed lakes on both these websites.

-Living Lakes Canada has also expanded FIM work beyond British Columbia, leading FIM projects for Lac la Biche in Alberta and the South Basin of Lake Winnipeg.
+Living Lakes Canada has also expanded FIMP work beyond British Columbia, leading projects for Lac la Biche in Alberta and the South Basin of Lake Winnipeg.